PHP 7.2.4 has been released on PHP.net on 29th March 2018, and is also available for CentOS/RHEL 7.4 at Webtatic via Yum.

 Currently Webtatic isn’t planning to build the pecl release of the mcrypt extension.

-It is recommended instead to use an alternative openssl or libsodium implementation.
+It is recommended instead to use an alternative openssl or sodium implementation.

 There are polyfill PHP composer libraries available that attempt to provide drop-in mcrypt function bindings for these alternative implementations: